 Actual-day wedding photography on average costs $1,000 – $2,000.
 Check our Noteworthy Wedding Photographers for more recommendations.

-Recommended Wedding Photographer: Dapper Pictures, for capturing your most beautiful and precious moments
+Dapper Pictures, to capture your most beautiful and precious moments

-Kevin, principal photographer of Dapper Pictures, is an award winning photographer with his works featured both locally and overseas.
+Kevin, the principal photographer of Dapper Pictures, is an award-winning photographer with his works featured both locally and overseas.
 As a wedding photographer, Kevin feels happiest connecting with couples and capturing their unique love story and precious moments on camera.
 Dapper Pictures is highly recommended by their couples for his quality of work and dedication to details.
 Kevin commits to no more than 4 shoots each month, as he strongly believes in keeping himself fresh, creative and passionate.
 On top of his dedicated professionalism and likeability by couples and guests at weddings, another reason for our recommendation is that his photography package is great value for his work which includes both pre-wedding and actual-day at just below $2,000!
 Click here for the full package inclusions.

 On average, your actual day wedding videography will cost $1,500 – $3,000.
 The eventual cost depends on whether you want half-day (4 – 5 hours) or full-day (10 hours).
 For wedding videography, per hour rates on average range from $150 – $350.
 For more recommendations, check our Noteworthy Wedding Videographers.

 Videography requires more equipment and manpower.
 Editing also takes more hours, and rushing out a same-day edit (SDE) can be stressful, hence the higher cost.
 But videography captures moving expressions that photos will not capture, so I highly encourage you to have a wedding videographer capture your big day.